mazharyomar-Retro/mazharyomar-Retro/README.md

 Helps lecturers track and submit claims for payment.

 Tech: C#, SQL Server (SSMS)
+How the stack is used: C# implements the application logic — claim submission, validation, and approval workflows for lecturers.
+SQL Server (designed and managed directly via SSMS) stores claims data, lecturer records, and payment status.
 Agri-Energy Connect Platform

 Web platform enabling farmers to manage and publish agricultural products, and employees to manage farmer accounts and browse/filter listings, with secure role-based login.

 Tech: ASP.NET Core MVC, SQL Server
+How the stack is used: ASP.NET Core MVC structures the app around separate controllers/views for farmers (managing and publishing listings) versus employees (managing farmer accounts, browsing/filtering listings), with role-based login gating which views each user can reach.
+SQL Server backs farmer accounts, product listings, and roles.
 Municipal Community Platform (MyMunicipal)

 Lets residents report municipal issues (potholes, streetlights, water leaks, sanitation) and track service requests in real time; includes local events with RSVP.
 Uses BSTs, heaps, and graphs for efficient data handling.

+Tech: ASP.NET Core MVC (.NET 9.0), SQL Server (ADO.NET), Tailwind CSS How the stack is used: ASP.NET Core MVC (.NET 9.0) powers resident-facing issue reporting and real-time status tracking, plus local events/RSVP.
+SQL Server is accessed via raw ADO.NET (no ORM) for direct control over query shape and performance.
+BSTs, heaps, and graphs are used in the application logic itself — for prioritizing/sorting issue reports and mapping geographic relationships between reported issues and event locations.
+Tailwind CSS handles styling via utility classes.
-Tech: ASP.NET Core MVC (.NET 9.0), SQL Server (ADO.NET), Tailwind CSS Majoko Rentals — Website and App
+Majoko Rentals — Website and App

 Rental property website and companion app (final-year group project).

 Role: UI/UX Designer and Developer
 Tech: C#, Firebase
+How the stack is used: C# builds the shared application logic across the website and companion app.
+Firebase serves as the backend — its real-time NoSQL database keeps property listings in sync between web and mobile clients, and its mobile SDKs simplify the app's data layer (auth and likely image storage).
 💼 Experience

 Developer — Konnectli (konnectli.com) · 2025 – Present